With all the features and possibilities available in CalTopo, the first time you open the map viewer can be overwhelming for some users.

 Below the icons along the top of the mobile map viewer is the crosshairs information dialog, similar to the cursor information dialog on the web.
 However the important difference is that the crosshairs information dialog displays the coordinates and elevation of the crosshairs at the center of the mobile map viewer.
 As you zoom in and out and pan around the map, the crosshairs will remain centered and the crosshairs information dialog will reflect the current coordinates and elevation of the crosshairs and the map datum.

-The four dot Location Menu and Locate Me icons are in the lower left hand corner of the map viewer.
+The four dot Location Menu and Locate Me icons are in the lower right hand corner of the map viewer.

 Finally let’s look at how you can move around the mobile map viewer.
 You can zoom in on a particular area by pinching your fingers together on the screen and zoom out by bringing your fingers further apart.
 To pan around the map, simply press your finger on the screen and drag it in the direction that you want to move the map.